cepharum/dnsd/README.md

 *dnsd* is a Node.js package for working with DNS.
 It converts binary DNS messages to and from convenient JavaScript objects; and it provides a server API, for running a custom name server.

+> This module is a fork of dnsd originally developed for Iris Couch.

 *dnsd* is available as an npm module.

     $ npm install dnsd